derekwang99/DH110-DEREKWANG/assignments02/README.md

 ## Introduction

+The Senior Assist Reminder and Learning app is a platform where users can create custom placards to perform nonverbal communication, Additionally, this app can create labels to adhere to physical objects so that the elderly can remember specific information throughout the day by just looking at the label.
+After conducting a heuristic evaluation on this app, several usability issues arose.

 ## Methodology

 1. One paragraph explaining the purpose of UT, how & what you want to test especially based on the findings of heuristic evaluation.